JadeYaoLT/Note/README.md

 # Plan
 - At least one github push each day
 - 7 hours study each week
-- Review study process fornighly
+- Review study process fornightly